ajhelbig/cppsetup/README.md

 distros using ( mv cppsetup-templates ~/Templates ).
 Assuming all goes well and you have rebooted your computer the command should be ready to use!
 Try it by typing ( cppsetup raylib ).
 The process may take a while since the setup process includes fetching the raylib library from github and building it from source.

-#  End Notes
-The motivation of this script is to make projects more accessable when storing them on github.
-I like the idea of being able to clone a project and have it build everything needed automatically using cmake.